How Dental Insurance Works in Canada (101 Guide)

 Myth 4: All Dental Insurance Plans Are the Same

 Believe all dental insurance plans are identical?
 Think again.
-Coverage, costs, and provider networks can vary a lot.
+Coverage, costs, and insurance providers can vary a lot.
 It’s worth comparing your options to find a plan that suits your needs.

 Myth 5: Dental Insurance Isn’t Worth It If You Don’t Visit the Dentist Often